top of page

 — Ranging farther afield, L’Amour mentions Ethan Allen, Daniel Boone, Kit Carson, Jim Bridger, and the Green Mountain Boys.
 We get the chance to look up Major Patrick Ferguson, of the British Army in the War of Independence, who was defeated by American irregulars at the Battle of King Mountain.
 The rifle he invented, which had a remarkably high rate of fire for its day but suffered from technical problems, is featured in, and lends its name to, L’Amour’s novel from 1973, The Ferguson Rifle.

 As with all of L’Amour’s westerns, The Mountain Valley War has a steeply lopsided ratio of men to women, but L’Amour is a bit more generous than usual in doling out women’s parts.
 Besides the alluring Nita Riordan, there are nice little turns by Ma Hatfield and the young and fetching Sally Crane, who takes to Kilkenny as a surrogate father until she gets married off in Chapter 18.
 We also get a true rarity in the L’Amour oeuvre, a lengthy and substantial conversation between two women.
 Ma Hatfield goes to visit Nita Riordan in Chapter 11, and their conversation occupies six pages.
 I cannot identify another example of a Louis L’Amour novel which passes the Bechdel-Wallace test, which asks whether a work features at least two female characters who have a conversation about something other than a man.
-It’s a moment to savor, even though the description of their tete-a-tete includes the following, jarring passage: “The tea arrived, carried by an old Chinese.
+It’s a moment to savor, even though the description of their tete-a-tete is marred the following, jarring passage: “The tea arrived, carried by an old Chinese.
 He placed it on the table between them, and some small wafers.
 Ma looked at them warily.
 She had heard all sorts of things about such places as this, and that furriner, too.
 That yellow one.
 She’d heard about them.”
 Ouch.
 I don’t know if it helps or hurts to note that, as far as I know, this is the only appearance of someone of Asian descent in all of L’Amour’s westerns.
+In any case, L’Amour did himself no favors here, and he can’t even use as an excuse that the scene is a leftover from 1947’s A Man Called Trent, because the entire interview between Ma Hatfield and Nita Riordan, including the unfortunate appearance of the Chinese servant, was added to the 1978 re-write.

 Besides the hopeless confusion L’Amour creates with the larger Kilkenny timeline, The Mountain Valley War has it’s share of other problems with continuity and consistency.
 That’s typical of L'Amour's books, of course, and finding these little treasures is one of the reasons we read him so closely.
 For example, at the end of Chapter 2, we get this great interior monologue from one of the Hatfield boys: “It was going to be one of those white-moon nights when the trees stood black against the sky and there was darkness in the hollows of the hills.
 A good night for coon hunting or feudin’, and a good night to be hunting them Haleses.”
 Good stuff, and we can be sure that L’Amour had fun writing it.
 Too bad, then, that just two nights later we are told that “There was no moon.”

-Then there’s the geography.
+Then there’s the description of territory.
 As a general matter, L’Amour doesn’t hesitate to exaggerate the epic landscape of the West to match the sweep of his imagination.
-But when he writes that in the deserts of Idaho “There were places where a reasonably strong man could pitch a rock across a canyon that was two thousand feet deep,” we just have to call bullshit.
+But when he writes (in the souped-up 1978 version, though not in the original from 1947) that in the deserts of Idaho “There were places where a reasonably strong man could pitch a rock across a canyon that was two thousand feet deep,” we just have to call bullshit.
 There ain’t no such place, not even close.
 Idaho has the Snake River Canyon, which Evel Knievel famously tried to jump across on a jet-propelled motorcycle in 1974, but its maximum depth is only about 500 feet, and the bridge that spans it is 1,500 feet long, which is way too far for even a major league outfielder to throw across.
 The Black Canyon of the Gunnison River is over two thousand feet deep, but it’s way down in Colorado, and its narrowest width at the rim is 1,100 feet—again, far beyond the reach of any rock-thrower.

 Ah, well, we love you anyway, Louis.
 In fact, we love you even more for these flaws, if flaws they be.
 The Mountain Valley War is comfort food for the Louis L’Amour fan, so tuck in.
 And, as you enjoy it, don’t forget to savor the usual smattering of L’Amour’s trademark colloquialisms, including: